cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 Partition Number = (100G / 64G = 1.5625) => round up to next 2^x = 2

-Partitioning: There is only one time interval from all source blocks which means it is compacting level 1 blocks.
+Partitioning: There is only one time range from all source blocks which means it is compacting level 1 blocks.
 Partitioning needs to include all source blocks in each partition.

-Compaction Plans:
+Compaction Groups:

 * Partition ID: 0 \
   Partition Number: 2 \